WinPlay02/GitCraft/readme.md

                                (minecraft-repo) will not be touched.
                                --only-version will take precedence over
                                --min-version.
 Implies --skip-nonlinear
+      --refresh              Refreshs the decompilation by deleting old decompiled artifacts and restarting.
+This will
+                               not be useful, if the decompiler has not been updated.
+The repository has to be deleted manually.
       --skip-nonlinear       Skips non-linear (e.g. April Fools, Combat Snapshots, ...) versions If you want to decompile versions which are not part of the default minecraft meta, put the JSON files of these versions (e.g. 1_16_combat-0.json) into the "extra-versions" directory
 ```